 A key role of data platforms is to pull data from multiple sources, and clean and harmonize it so that it can be used at the right time in the right format.
 This can be done by combining big data and AI functionality to enable real-time analytics which allows the organizations to react to significant changes without delay and improve the organization’s performance and increase accuracy and the speed of issue recognition which prevents unnecessary operational costs.
 Real-time analytics also aims to increase customer satisfaction by providing faster and more accurate simultaneous services to customers.

 With a good data operating model, data ecosystem, and data platform, the application and monetization of data become easier.
 The ability of data to fuel data-driven technology such as AI, IoT and blockchain will help organizations drive disruptive changes that will directly benefit the organization and its customers by enabling unique services and products to customers either through (hyper) customization or by providing completely new services that weren’t possible before.
 One of the most novel applications of big data and dark data could be in the healthcare industry, where organizations could unlock non-clinical dark data to create hyper-personalized interactions that would generate tremendous positive value for patients and employers and themselves while saving in operational costs.

-To unlock the value of their data, the companies must first know how their data is being collected, managed used and monetized.
+To unlock the value of their data, companies must first know how their data is being collected, managed used and monetized.

 Since data is one of the intangible assets with the most potential to be unlocked, one of the biggest challenges companies face is data valuation and management that allows them not only to determine the value of their data today but what the data is going to mean to the company in the future.
 This is why all organizations should move to a more proactive approach in managing something that could prove to be one of their most valuable assets.